3 SEO Strategies That Can Land You in Trouble with Google

 You can also use plagiarism tools and ensure that there are no other duplicates of the content on Google.
 It will take longer to create unique content.
 But, it will be worth it and help your Google ranking.

 Choosing Private Blog Networks

 Have you heard of private blog networks before?
-If you are currently using one for your website, it is time to change your SEO strategies.
+If you currently use one for your website, it is time to change your SEO strategies.

-Google is not a fan of private blog networks, and your website is likely to suffer if you continue to use one.
+Google is not a fan of private blog networks, and your website will likely suffer if you continue using one.

 This is a collection of websites that can appear to have good domain authority in building backlinks.
 But, in reality, they can be disastrous.
 It is viewed as an unnatural way to improve your ranking and a way to trick the algorithm.

-In addition, if you notice that there is a vast range of unrelated topics or poor-quality content, this can be other signs you have come across a private blog network.
+In addition, if you notice a vast range of unrelated topics or poor-quality content, this can be another sign you have come across a private blog network.

 A considerable range of trustworthy and popular websites you can use instead will benefit your site.
-Google will not punish you, and you can move up the rankings to the number one spot.
+Google will not punish you, and you can move the rankings to number one.